lgingerich/blockchain-indexer/README.md

 # Blockchain Indexer

 ## Description

 The Blockchain Indexer is a tool designed to monitor and process Ethereum blockchain data in real-time.
-It consists of two main microservices: `Block Checker` and `Block Processor`.
-The Block Checker listens for new blocks on the Ethereum blockchain using a WebSocket connection and sends this information to a RabbitMQ queue.
-The Block Processor then consumes these messages from the queue and processes them accordingly.
+It supports multiple Ethereum-compatible chains, including Ethereum, Arbitrum, Optimism, and ZKSync.
+The indexer connects to these blockchains using Web3 and retrieves block data asynchronously.

 ## Features

-- Real-time monitoring of Ethereum blockchain.
+- Real-time monitoring of Ethereum-compatible blockchains.
-- Efficient queuing of blockchain data using RabbitMQ.
+- Asynchronous operations using `asyncio` for efficient data retrieval.
-- Separate microservices for checking and processing blocks.
+- Support for multiple chains: Ethereum, Arbitrum, Optimism, and ZKSync.
-- Dockerized environment for easy deployment and scaling.
+- Customizable chain configurations.

 ## Installation